ArtsBoston Audience Initiative

 Key Benefits of the AAI

 Through our partnership with TRG Arts (TRG), participating organizations have access to the Data Center system, an online, user friendly interface that includes analytical tools and reports to help them better understand current audiences.
 In addition, TRG appends accurate demographic information to approximately 75% of the data supplied at no additional charge, which allows organizations to pull free demographic reports.

 By better understanding where audiences are coming from and what activities they enjoy, organizations can tailor their message and target their outreach to not only engage new patrons, but get current patrons to return more often.
 All of the data is also run through the US Postal Service’s National Change of Address (NCOA) on a quarterly basis, helping reduce the number of returned pieces and maintaining compliance with new bulk mail regulations.

 Community level reporting is available to provide critical context of how arts organizations’ audiences compare locally, both in term of other cultural organizations and within the population as a whole.
 In addition, because TRG administers 19 patron databases around the county, they can provide a national perspective as needed.

-The AAI gives arts organizations access to over 1 million culturally active households and simplifies the direct mail list trading process between organizations.
+The AAI gives arts organizations access to over 1 million culturally active households, the ability to run comparison reports and simplifies the direct mail list trading process between organizations.
 Each organization maintains 100% control of their data through a permission-based request process.